-Contrary to the initial motive behind the surge in college graduates – that being the idea that having a degree will guarantee a higher ranking job – you now have a situation where there are millions of overqualified college graduates and not enough jobs to accommodate them.
+Contrary to the initial motive behind the surge in college graduates – that being the idea that having a degree will guarantee a higher ranking job.
+You now have a situation where there are millions of overqualified college graduates and not enough jobs to accommodate them in the job market.

 So then let’s begin with the resume, shall we?
 Your resume is the very first thing any recruiter sees and what defines their preliminary opinion of you.

 They only spend a few seconds looking at each one which is why it is so crucial that your resume contains the necessary information and is properly laid out.